DIT202003G1/OOMAssignment20023404/README.md

 Source Code: /src/
 Entry Point: /src/Program.cs > Program.main()

+If you wish to view this project, any code editor should be fine (no need proper IDE also can).
+I personnely uses VSCode with simple C# plugin to code this project.
+I didn't liked the C# naming convention, but didn't had one myself, so you can see my naming convension is kinda messy xD.

 If you wish to build, please makesure your computer system is compatible with Dotnet 5.0 SDK
 You can install Dotnet 5.0 SDK on the Official Website of Microsoft, [Here](https://dotnet.microsoft.com/)
 Dotnet 5.0 SDK is compatible with Windows, Linux and Mac